mnv1851/mnv1851/README.md

 ## 𝗔𝗯𝗼𝘂𝘁

-I am a cybersecurity specialist focused on SOC analysis, blue teaming, and incident investigation.
+I am a cybersecurity specialist focused on SOC and Security analysis, blue teaming, and incident investigation.

+I recently earned the CompTIA Security+ certification and continue to strengthen my skills through hands-on labs, SIEM investigations, malware analysis practice, and detection-oriented security projects.
 I hold a Bachelor’s in Computer Applications from Chandigarh University and I am currently pursuing a MAS in Computer Security and Forensic Administration at Fairleigh Dickinson University, Vancouver, Canada.

-I recently earned the CompTIA Security+ certification and continue to strengthen my skills through hands-on labs, SIEM investigations, malware analysis practice, and detection-oriented security projects.

-My work focuses on building realistic security labs that simulate attacker behavior, generate authentic logs, and document investigations with a SOC analyst mindset.

 I am also ranked in the Top 1% on TryHackMe and hold the SAL1 (Security Analyst Level 1) certification.